justinpearson/MapReduce-Paxos-Project/README.md

 ### Cloud setup

-For the course project, we used the Eucalyptus cloud computing infrastructure (see the Eucalyptus login page at <https://eucalyptus.cloud.eci.ucsb.edu>.
+For the course project, we used the Eucalyptus cloud computing infrastructure (see the Eucalyptus login page at <https://eucalyptus.cloud.eci.ucsb.edu>).
 The dashboard looks like this:

 ![alt txt](Images/eucalyptus-web-home.png)

 **Important:** The scripts `copy-to-euc.sh` and `run-eucalyptus.sh` reference an ssh key named `jppucsbcs171-2.pem` that's used to log in to cloud computers.
 You should replace these references with the name of your own ssh key.

 1. Edit `copy-to-euc.sh` to use the IP addresses of your particular cloud instances.
-Also edit the name of the SSH key.
+Also add the name of your own SSH key.
 2. Run `copy-to-euc.sh`, which copies the project files to the three Eucalyptus nodes.
-(Note: It wipes out whatever was on those nodes!)
+(Note: It wipes out the HOME directory on all those nodes!)
 3. Edit `run-eucalyptus.sh` to use the IP addresses of your cloud machines.
 4. Run `run-eucalyptus.sh`, which starts 15 xterm windows -- one for each of the 3 nodes and 5 components (CLI, 2 mappers, reducer, PRM).

 ### After setup

-Once you have the 15 xterm windows up, you can type into the terminal windows in the leftmost column: these 3 xterm windows are the three nodes' CLIs.
+Once you have the 15 xterm windows up, you can type into the 3 nodes' CLIs (the terminal windows in the leftmost column).
 Type 'h' for a list of valid commands.
 Type 'k' to kill all processes on a node.

 Now you are ready to run the code.